Quetzal-framework/quetzal-CoaTL/docs/1-introduction.md

 - a post-doctoral researcher uncomfortable with some assumptions/constraints of the existing softwares, or
-- a video-game company looking for implementing realistic models of evolutions :eyes: , you will surely consider to build your own program.
+- a video-game company looking for implementing realistic models of evolution :eyes:

-And that's why we need something that looks like a standard pile of components.
+you will surely hope to develop your own program without having to start from scratch.
+And that's why we need something that looks like a standard pile of small components.

 :v: Quetzal can help you doing so by offering atomic components (structures, algorithms, concepts) that can be reused to build a new program.